amtoine/amtoine.github.io/content/posts/you-shall-not-rebase.md

 now, if there are conflicts in the middle of the rebasing process, one would have to solve them
 - it's easy to make mistakes here
-- what are the guarantees that the resolutions did not introduce errors?
+- what are the guarantees that the conflict resolution through `rebase` did not introduce errors?

 {{< bar >}}